Neverway: Premise

 A nightmarish realm known as Neverway is also leaking into reality.
 After quitting her dead-end job, Fiona moves to a small island where she plans to start her new life farming.
 On this island, she interacts with various different characters as she engages in various activities and manages her mortgage payments.
-However, Fionna becomes indebted to a dead god, and consequently becomes its immortal herald.
+However, Fiona becomes indebted to a dead god, and consequently becomes its immortal herald.

 Development

 After the Vancouver, Canada-based development company Coldblood Inc. was founded, they announced that their debut game would be Neverway, its development being funded by Outersloth.
-Coldblood Inc. was co-founded by Pedro Medeiros, the former pixel artist of Celeste, and Isadora Sophia.
+Coldblood Inc. was co-founded by Pedro Medeiros, the former pixel artist of Celeste, and computer programmer Isadora Sophia.
 The game additionally includes music from Disasterpeace, the composer behind It Follows and Fez.
-The game was announced to be available on Windows, macOS, Linux, and Switch, with a planned release in 2026.
+The game was announced to be available on Windows, macOS, Linux, and Switch.
+The game was originally planned to be released on October 2026, but in August 2026, it was announced that the game got delayed to 2027.